nodejs/node/doc/api/dns.md

 Uses the DNS protocol to resolve text queries (`TXT` records) for the `hostname`.
-The `records` argument passed to the `callback` function is a two-dimensional array of the text records available for `hostname` (e.g.
+The `records` argument passed to the `callback` function is a two-dimensional array of the text records available for `hostname` (for example:
 `[ ['v=spf1 ip4:0.0.0.0 ', '~all' ] ]`).
 Each sub-array contains TXT chunks of
 one record.
 Depending on the use case, these could be either joined together or treated separately.